Language: English

 Signed

 Hardcover.
 Condition: New.
 Dust Jacket Condition: New.
 10th Anniversary Edition first printings (not the slipcased editions), all signed by Philip Pullman to loose laid bookplates, two of them Raven.
-A beautiful Fine/Fine tight clean set which appears to be unread, presented in clear removable protective sleeves.
-Promotional card and bookmarks included.
+Lyra's Oxford signed by author plus a set of His Dark Materials Little Reads all flat signed by author.
+Promotional cards and bookmarks also included A beautiful Fine/Fine tight clean set of books which appear to be unread.
 Signed by Author(s).

 Seller: Zeitgeist Books, Middlesex, United Kingdom